Master of Science Degree

 Environmental Health Sciences MS

 Research areas of interest include a broad range of environmental and occupational areas.
-Many topics include aspects of environmental quality, sustainability and health and exposure science-industrial hygiene.
+Many topics include aspects of Environment, Sustainability, and Heath and Occupational Health Sciences-Industrial Hygiene.
 The MS degree also offers a formalized concentration in Industrial Hygiene.

-The Accelerated Master's Degree (AMD) program option will award a Master of Science degree in Environmental Health Sciences for highly motivated students working towards their Bachelor's degree in their senior year, plus one more year of graduate study in Environmental Health Sciences.
+The Accelerated Master's Degree (AMD) program option will award a Master of Science degree in Environmental Health Sciences for highly motivated students working towards their bachelor's degree in their senior year, plus one more year of graduate study in Environmental Health Sciences.
+Students will application during the second semester of their second year.
+Learn more about the AMD program.

 Toxicology MS